Coronavirus tests: NZ pair showing symptoms 'consistent with Covid-19'

 Prime Minister Jacinda Ardern said the Covid-19 patient in Auckland Hospital, a New Zealand citizen who had been visiting family in Iran, was stable and improving.

-She said 15 passengers - originally thought to be 18 people but since reduced, who were near the patient on the Emirates flight into Auckland on Wednesday via Bali - had been traced.
+She said 15 passengers who were near the patient on the Emirates flight into Auckland on Wednesday via Bali - had been traced.

-All but 10 people had been contacted, even those not in close proximity to the patient, as a precaution.
+All but 10 people on the flight had been contacted, even those not in close proximity to the patient, as a precaution.

 The Government has stepped up precautions, extending the travel ban on foreigners arriving from China and Iran by another week, until March 10, and cancelling Foreign Minister Winston Peters' trip to the Pacific, scheduled for later this month.